 Most antibiotics used for urinary infection are compatible with breastfeeding.

-The American Society of Infectious Diseases recommended for the treatment of uncomplicated urinary tract infection: Nitrofurantoin, TMP / SMX or Fosfomycin as drugs of choice and Fluoroquinolone and Beta-Lactam antimicrobials as an alternative (Cooper 2014).
+The American Society of Infectious Diseases and other expert authors recommended for the treatment of uncomplicated urinary tract infection: Nitrofurantoin, TMP / SMX or Fosfomycin as drugs of choice and Fluoroquinolone and Beta-Lactam antimicrobials as an alternative.
+(Cooper 2014, Kaiser 2007)

-The American Academy of Pediatrics considers TMP / SMX (except in cases of 6-PGD deficiency), Amoxycillin, Nitrofurantoin, Ciprofloxacin and Ofloxacin drugs as usually compatible with breastfeeding (see specific info).
+The American Academy of Pediatrics considers TMP / SMX (except in cases of 6-PGD deficiency), Amoxycillin, Nitrofurantoin, Ciprofloxacin and Ofloxacin drugs as usually compatible with breastfeeding.
+(AAP 2001)

-Red cranberry as a preventative of UTI is compatible with breastfeeding (see specific info).
+Red cranberry as a preventative of UTI is compatible with breastfeeding.

-Bacterial vaccines as a preventative of UTI are compatible with breastfeeding (see specific info as Bacterial lysates).
+Bacterial vaccines (Bacterial lysates) as a preventative of UTI are compatible with breastfeeding.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.